 - true (adj.)

-Sense of "consistent with fact" first recorded c.1200; that of "real, genuine, not counterfeit" is from late 14c.; that of "agreeing with a certain standard" (as true north) is from c.1550.
+Sense of "consistent with fact" first recorded c.1200; that of "real, genuine, not counterfeit" is from late 14c.; that of "conformable to a certain standard" (as true north) is from c.1550.
 Of artifacts, "accurately fitted or shaped" it is recorded from late 15c.

 True-love (n.) is Old English treowlufu.
 True-born (adj.) first attested 1590s.
 True-false (adj.) as a type of test question is recorded from 1923.
 To come true (of dreams, etc.) is from 1819.

 - true (v.)